 - Collateral: What is the value and type of property being financed?
 The mortgage underwriter must make sure the loan amount meets the loan-to-value requirements of the product.
 Otherwise, in the case of a default, a lender may not be able to recover the unpaid balance of the loan.
 In order to place a value on the property, an underwriter will typically order a home appraisal, which will assess the home’s current worth.

 First, different types of properties carry different risks.
-For example, many lenders consider an investment property a riskier investment; this is because, historically, a borrower is more likely to walk away from an investment property than their primary residence in a difficult financial situation.
+For example, many lenders consider an investment property a riskier investment.
+This is because, historically, a borrower who is in a difficult financial situation is more likely to walk away from an investment property than their primary residence.

-While the underwriter is ultimately responsible for the approval of your loan, there are a few things you can do to reduce your risk and make the process go more smoothly:
+Underwriting a mortgage can’t, and shouldn’t, be rushed.
+It takes time for the lending company to verify your information and do a final evaluation to determine whether you represent a good candidate for the loan.
+On the other hand, while the underwriter is ultimately responsible for the approval of your loan, there are a few things you can do to reduce your risk and make the process go more smoothly: